matthijskooijman/arduino-lmic/README.md

 The HAL bases all timing on the Arduino `micros()` timer, which has a platform-specific granularity and accuracy, and is based on the primary microcontroller clock.

-If using an internal oscillator that is 1% - 2% accurate, depending on calibration), or if your other `loop()` processing is time consuming, you may have to use [`LMIC_setClockError()`](#lmic_setclockerror) to cause the library to leave the radio on longer.
+If using an internal oscillator that is less than 100ppm accurate but better than 4000 ppm accurate, or if your other `loop()` processing is time consuming, you can use [`LMIC_setClockError()`](#lmic_setclockerror) to cause the library to leave the radio on longer.
 Note that for various reasons, it is not practical to set enormous clock errors.
-Oscillators that are 4% accurate or worse should be supplemented or disciplined with a better timing source.
+Oscillators that are 4000 ppm accurate or worse should be supplemented or disciplined with a better timing source.
 The LoRaWAN spec, for class B, implicitly assumes 100 ppm accuracy in the clock.

+Users of older versions of the library were advised to set large clock errors if they were experiencing timing problems.
+However, close analysis and debugging during the preparation of v3.1.0 of this library revealed that the real errors were in the timing calculations in the library.
+Once those were corrected, the need for large clock error settings was reduced.
+It's still possible to use large clock errors if needed, but this must be enabled via a compile time switch.

 An even more accurate solution could be to use a dedicated timer with an input capture unit, that can store the timestamp of a change on the DIO0